swaptacular/swpt_accounts/protocol.rst

    sender's account after the requested amount has been secured.
 This can be a negative number.

-If the requested transfer has been successfully prepared, a `PreparedTransfer`_ message MUST be sent.
-Otherwise, a `RejectedTransfer`_ message MUST be sent.
-Server implementations:

-* MAY decide to ignore `PrepareTransfer`_ messages whose timestamps are too far in the past.
+Server implementations MAY decide to ignore `PrepareTransfer`_ messages whose timestamps are too far in the past.
+When the implementation processes the message it:

 * SHOULD try to secure as big amount as possible, within the requested limits (between ``min_amount`` and ``max_amount``).